 What we are doing and whyWCS Canada’s extensive research on boreal caribou has helped inform species at risk recovery planning for the species, including the recognition of the need for limits on habitat disturbance in the ranges of individual herds.
 Our President and Senior Scientist, Dr. Justina Ray, is a recognized expert on caribou and has spent thousands of hours flying over remote northern landscapes to monitor – and better understand – caribou populations.

-A key focus of our work is protecting intact wild areas, such as Ontario’s Far North, that are vital to caribou while also working to change government and industry approaches to better recognize how the combined effect of new roads, mines, logging operations or other developments can lead to a “death by a thousand cuts” for this threatened species.
+A key focus of our work is protecting intact wild areas, such as the northern boreal in Ontario, that are vital to caribou while also working to change government and industry approaches to better recognize how the combined effect of new roads, mines, logging operations or other developments can lead to a “death by a thousand cuts” for this threatened species.

 Our objective is to reverse the ongoing decline of caribou populations that can still be saved and to use our scientific understanding of the species’ habitat needs and disturbance thresholds to press for reform of forest management and other resource activities to better accommodate the needs of caribou while protecting key refuge areas that remain strongholds for this threatened species.